Jayeshv45/Battery_Thermal_Management_Simulation/README.md

 - Monitors SOC, Voltage, and Current in real-time.
 - Uses convective heat transfer to model thermal behavior.
 - Displays SOC and temperature changes on a scope.

+## Files Included
+- `Battery_Thermal_Management_Simulation.slx`: The Simulink model file.
+- `README.md`: Project description and details.
+- Optional: Additional documentation in the `docs` folder.

+## How to Use
+1. Clone this repository to your local machine.
+2. Open `Battery_Thermal_Management_Simulation.slx` in MATLAB Simulink.
+3. Run the simulation and observe the SOC and temperature outputs on the scope.

 ## Author
 - Jayesh Verma